 The setting is a weird departure for the series.
 Over the years the series has taken on medieval fantasy and science-fiction, and sometimes elements of steampunk, but Final Fantasy XV is strangely grounded largely in reality (or at least as close to reality a Final Fantasy game can be).
 You still get flying ships, chocobos, giant summons and other traditions one would expect from the series, and monsters are a common sight, but never before have the characters had to travel around in a car, or go to fast food restaurants to eat, or go shopping at a petrol station after refueling the car to stock up on supplies.
 At first I wasn’t sure whether or not I liked all the mundane, everyday aspects to the setting, but after a while it really grew on me.
 It’s different, and in the end that’s what I ended up enjoying the most about it.

 Final Fantasy XV has gone a long way towards rekindling my love for the series.
-It is far from perfect, but despite the flaws it suffers I simply couldn’t put it down.
+It is far from perfect.
+The main story is one of the weakest in the series, and the side characters are largely forgettable.
+And as unrealistic as it is in this day and age I would still love to see the main series go back to turn based combat at some point in the future.
+But despite the flaws it suffers I simply couldn’t put it down.
 It has been years since I have felt this much love for the series, and I have to congratulate Square on winning me back.
 I started to wonder if I would ever love the series like I once did, but if Final Fantasy XV marks the future of the series then it’s a future I can’t wait to see.

 Final Verdict: RECOMMENDED